-Anyhoo, a lovely reader named Leah wrote me about a common dilemma that can arise when trying to clear space and get organized.
+Anyhoo, a lovely reader named Leah wrote me with decluttering questions about a common dilemma that can arise when trying to clear space and get organized.
 Here’s her letter:

 We need to declutter, and I am about to get rid of lots of things.
 For me, the difficulty isn’t in parting with the things (i.e., it’s not a question of sentimentality or nostalgia) – the issue is that I don’t know how to find all these things good homes without going to great lengths.